The original pole is still used to hold the flagWhat a piece of history!

 Could you please add a little more information ?

-2 G R z Fuss would be the only flag with the vertical strips in the bodySteve,
+2 G R zu Fuss would be the honor escort ?

 the article in the Deutscher Reichsanzeiger und Königlich Preußischer Staatsanzeiger is not explicit but I think we can safely assume the majority would have been of the newly formed third battalions (AKO of 4 May 1913) of the following regiments: